Skip to main content

 The molecular mechanisms initiated by sleep loss, particularly the alteration of the cortisol secretion profile, precipitate a cascade of events that culminates in insulin resistance, hypogonadism, and a pro-inflammatory state, which are the pillars of numerous age-related chronic diseases.

-The of cortisol is not merely a passive marker of the sleep-wake cycle; it is an active synchronizer of peripheral clocks in metabolic tissues such as the liver, adipose tissue, and skeletal muscle.
+The circadian rhythm of cortisol is not merely a passive marker of the sleep-wake cycle; it is an active synchronizer of peripheral clocks in metabolic tissues such as the liver, adipose tissue, and skeletal muscle.
 Under normal physiological conditions, the nadir of cortisol secretion in the late evening permits the upregulation of anabolic and restorative processes.

 The sharp peak upon waking, the Cortisol Awakening Response (CAR), is essential for mobilizing glucose and fatty acids to meet anticipated energy demands.
 Chronic sleep restriction fundamentally corrupts this signal.
 The result is a blunted CAR and, more critically, a persistent elevation of cortisol levels during the biological night.
 This nocturnal hypercortisolemia represents a powerful, pathological signal to the body’s metabolic machinery.